JakeWendling/COE332/homework04/README.md

 ```bash
 ["2023-048T12:00:00.000Z","2023-048T12:04:00.000Z","2023-048T12:08:00.000Z",...
 ```
-To request the positional data for a given epoch (you can copy one of the epochs given in the previous command):
+#### To request the positional data for a given epoch
+you can copy one of the epochs given in the previous command:
 ```bash
 $ curl localhost:5000/epochs/<epoch>
 ```